pguibert6WIND/SONiC/doc/pic/recursive_route.md

 }
 ```

 We want to extend the hash function below to all NHGs.
 This change allows us to reuse recursive NHG when the recursive nexthops are not changed.
-One benefit from this change is that protocol client could decides not to reissue all routes and recursive NHG could be reused.
+One benefit from this change is that protocol client could decide not to reissue all routes and recursive NHG could be reused.

 ``` c
 uint32_t nexthop_group_hash_no_recurse(const struct nexthop_group *nhg)